-Monorepos have a U-shaped utility function – they are great for small projects and large ones.
+Monorepos have a U-shaped utility function – great for small and large projects, difficult for mid-sized ones.
 But there aren't many good monorepo frameworks out in the world.
 Lerna is deprecated, and even new upstarts like Turborepo are getting absorbed (i.e., acquired) into other companies (Vercel).
 Likewise, centralized version control tools like Perforce and large-scale build tooling (buck, bazel, pants) have struggled with adoption.

-As someone who continues to manage projects in a monorepo format, why isn't there better tooling available?
+As someone who continues to manage projects in a monorepo format, I often ask: why isn't better tooling available?
 Some hypotheses.

 - Current monorepo tooling built at Google, Twitter, Microsoft, Facebook, etc., is too specific to each company's infrastructure and organizational structure.
 On the flip side, this suggests a high level of vendor lock-in for potential builders.

 - The bottoms-up go-to-market motion does not work for monorepos.
-The enterprise product isn't simply a managed service, and the freemium isn't just a less-featureful enterprise product.
+The enterprise product isn't simply a managed service; the freemium isn't just a less-featureful enterprise product.

 - Monorepos (as conceived today) need too much additional tooling – build tools, language support, and CI/CD pipeline design.
 Building a complete DevOps platform from the ground up is difficult.